ArturDorfman/interview-prepper/content/guide/javascript.md

 Good explanation in [article](https://www.freecodecamp.org/news/differences-between-var-let-const-javascript/) on freeCodeCamp or on the [video](https://www.youtube.com/watch?v=Gd_JG3e1g4A&ab_channel=DeeecodeTheWeb) as well.

-#### What is variable scope (other name is a lexical environment)?
+#### What is variable scope (another name is a lexical environment)?
 An [article](https://www.freecodecamp.org/news/scope-in-javascript-global-vs-local-vs-block-scope/) on freeCodeCamp gives a good understanding of scopes.

 #### Is it possible to override const?
-We can't override const if it is a primitive.
+We can't override const if it is primitive.
 ```javascript
 const myNumber = 10;
 myNumber = 20; // This will result in an error
 ```

 The only exception is a case when we store some object or array.
-In this case we can override property from it.
+In this case, we can override property from it.
 ```javascript
 const myArray = [1, 2, 3];
 myArray[0] = 4; // This is allowed